Skip to main content

 • CBD is non-intoxicating and may help reduce anxiety and improve focus without causing a “high”

-• THC has psychoactive properties that some find helpful for symptom management, particularly for hyperactivity and sleep assistance
+• Some find THC helpful for symptom management, particularly for hyperactivity and sleep assistance

 Can I get a medical cannabis prescription if I'm already taking ADHD medication?